ZiningW/costco-receipt-analysis/README.md

 Grateful thanks to Reddit users [ViKoToMo](https://www.reddit.com/r/Costco/comments/1p4w903/costco_damage_to_wallet_fork/?sort=new) and [ikeee](https://www.reddit.com/r/Costco/comments/1p47dzr/the_damage_costco_has_caused_my_wallet_over_3/) for the original ideas that inspired this project.

-# Costco Damages
+# Costcoholic

-Costco Damages is a Chrome extension that downloads your Costco warehouse, gas, and online purchase history and renders a dashboard with spending insights.
+Costcoholic is a Chrome extension that downloads your Costco warehouse, gas, and online purchase history and renders a dashboard with spending insights.
 Everything runs locally in your browser; data is stored in `chrome.storage.local` and never sent elsewhere.

 ## Install (local / developer mode)